cknitin/WPF-Questions/README.md

 ### Rendering Tier 2: Most graphics features use graphics hardware acceleration.
 The DirectX
 version level is higher than or equal to version 9.0.

+### Layout controls

+1. Grid

+Methods for Sizing Grid Columns and Rows

+Fixed - Fixed size of logical units (1/96 inch).
+Auto-  Takes as much space as needed by the contained control.
+Star (*) -
+Takes as much space as available (after filling all auto and fixed sized columns), proportionally divided over all star-sized columns.
+So 3*/5* means the same as 30*/50*.
+Remember that star sizing does not work if the grid size is calculated based on its content.

+2. Stack Panel
+3. Dock Panel
+4. Wrap Panel
+5. Canvas

 ### 1.Windows Resources

         <Window.Resources>